initdude/Linux-Course/03-Working with Files and Directories/1-Files and Directories.md

     The next three characters represent the owner's permissions (r for read, w for write, x for execute).
     The following three represent group permissions.
     The last three represent others' permissions.
+Changing Permissions

+Using chmod: Modifies file permissions.

+chmod 755 filename.txt

+Using chown: Changes file ownership.

+chown user:group filename.txt

+Special Directories
+Home Directory

+The home directory (~) is where user files and personal settings are stored.
+Each user has a unique home directory located under /home/username.
+Root Directory

+The root directory (/) is the top-level directory in the file system hierarchy.
+It contains all other directories and files.
+Temporary Directory
+The /tmp directory is used for temporary files, often deleted on system reboot.